-- This section applies if a person is qualified for a youth allowance, where neither section 540AA (about new apprentices) nor paragraph 541(1)(a) (about full-time study) applies. - (2) Subject to subsections (3) and (5), the person is subject to an ordinary waiting period unless: - (a) at some time in the 13 weeks immediately before the person's start day (worked out disregarding clauses 4A and 5 of Schedule 2 to the Administration Act), the person received an income support payment; or - (b) the Secretary is satisfied that the person is experiencing a personal financial crisis; or - (c) on the day before the day the person qualified for the youth allowance mentioned in subsection (1), the person was qualified for a youth allowance where section 540AA or paragraph 541(1)(a) applied.

-Note 1: For income support payment see subsection 23(1).

-Note 2: For experiencing a personal financial crisis see section 19DA.

-- (3) Subsection (2) does not apply to a person who: - (a) is undertaking an activity specified in an instrument made under subsection (4); and
+- (1) This section applies if a person is qualified for a youth allowance, where neither subparagraph 540(1)(a)(i) (about full-time study) nor section 540AA (about new apprentices) applies. - (2) Subject to subsections (3), (5) and (6), the person is subject to an ordinary waiting period unless: - (a) at some time in the 13 weeks immediately before the person's start day (worked out disregarding clauses 4A and 5 of Schedule 2 to the Administration Act), the person received an income support payment; or - (b) the Secretary is satisfied that the person is experiencing a personal financial crisis; or - (c) on the day before the day the person qualified for the youth allowance mentioned in subsection (1), the person was qualified for a youth allowance where subparagraph 540(1)(a)(i) or section 540AA applied. - Note 1: For income support payment see subsection 23(1). - Note 2: For experiencing a personal financial crisis see section 19DA. - (3) Subsection (2) does not apply to a person who: - (a) is undertaking an activity specified in an instrument made under subsection (4); and